FluentValidation/FluentValidation/docs/upgrading-to-11.md

 RuleLevelCascadeMode = CascadeMode.Stop;
 ```

-If you are calling `.Cascade(CascadeMode.StopOnFirstFailure)` in a rule chain, replace `StopOnFirstFailure` with `Stop` (this has always had the same behavior at this level since `Stop` was introduced anyway).
+If you are calling `.Cascade(CascadeMode.StopOnFirstFailure)` in a rule chain, replace `StopOnFirstFailure` with `Stop` (this has always had the same behavior at rule-level since `Stop` was introduced anyway).

 All of the changes described above are exactly what the code does now anyway - e.g. if you set `AbstractValidator.CascadeMode` to `Stop`, it sets `AbstractValidator.DefaultRuleLevelCascadeMode` and `AbstractValidator.DefaultClassLevelCascadeMode` to `Stop`, and doesn't use `AbstractValidator.CascadeMode` in any logic internally.

 You may also be able to remove some now-unneeded calls to `.Cascade` at rule-level.
-For example, if you have the cascade mode at validator class-level set to `Continue`, and are repeating `.Cascade(CascadeMode.Stop)` for each rule, you can now replace this with
+For example, if you have the cascade mode at validator class-level set to `Continue`, and are repeating `.Cascade(CascadeMode.Stop[/StopOnFirstFailure])` for each rule, you can now replace this with
 ```csharp
 ClassLevelCascadeMode = CascadeMode.Continue;
 RuleLevelCascadeMode = CascadeMode.Stop;